-- There were 1,731 bigheaded carp collected from Pool 19 of the Mississippi River during the 2016 sampling season. - There was a single specimen collected in the 2017 field season in Pool 19. - Throughout 2016-2017 sampling seasons, bigheaded carp larvae were primarily collected in the month of June.
+- There were 1,731 bigheaded carp collected from Pool 19 of the Mississippi River during the 2016 sampling season. - There was a single specimen collected in the 2017 field season in Pool 19. - There have been 14 bigheaded carp collected from Pool 19 of the Mississippi River during 2018 so far. - Throughout 2016-2018 sampling seasons, bigheaded carp larvae were primarily collected in the month of June.